-Community Walks Featured as “High-Touch” Strategy in Education Leadership Journal
+Community Walks Featured as “High-Touch” Strategy in Educational Leadership

 The article, “How to Connect with Families,” recommends hosting a Community Walk as a “high-touch” strategy to engage with families and the school community.
 A Community Walk is a parent-led tour that highlights the resources and challenges of the school neighborhood.
 As Henderson explains: